-- (i) Uranium Equities Limited is a related party of PhosEnergy Limited as it controlled the Company prior to the demerger of its PhosEnergy Limited assets.
-UEQ provided a working capital loan at the time of the demerger to the Company see note 12 for further details.
-Mr Goyder and Mr Jones are both directors of Uranium Equities Ltd. - (ii) Chalice Gold Mines Limited provided corporate services including accounting and company secretarial services under a Corporate Services Agreement to PhosEnergy Limited.
-Mr Goyder and Mr Kiernan are both directors of Chalice Gold Mines Limited. \$1,800 was outstanding at 31 December 2016 (2015: \$2,273).
+- (i) DevEx Resources Limited (previously Uranium Equities Limited) is a related party of PhosEnergy Limited as it controlled the Company prior to the demerger of its PhosEnergy Limited assets.
+DevEx provided a working capital loan at the time of the demerger to the Company - see note 11 for further details.
+Mr Goyder and Mr Jones are both directors of DevEx Resources Limited. - (ii) Chalice Gold Mines Limited provided corporate services including accounting and company secretarial services under a Corporate Services Agreement to PhosEnergy Limited.
+Mr Goyder and Mr Kiernan are both directors of Chalice Gold Mines Limited. \$3,600 was outstanding at 31 December 2017 (2016: \$1,800).